-- ♦ School day starts at 07h30
+- School day starts at 07h30

-- ♦ Chapel is held once a week
+- Chapel is held once a week

-- Daily timetable includes 6 or 7 lessons per day and school academic time ends at 14h30 or 15h00.
+- Daily timetable includes 4 or 5 lessons per day and school academic time ends at 14h40.

 - Breaks:

-- There are two breaks the girls can buy nutritious snacks at the tuck shop which opens specifically during breaks.
+There are two breaks - the girls can buy nutritious snacks at the tuck shop which opens specifically during breaks.

-- Most bring their own food from home.
+Most bring their own food from home.

-- Dedicated meetings can also take place in this time.
-Typically a girl, in a week, will have one session with her tutor teacher, a house meeting,

-attend a pupil assembly (all pupils meet for a session run by school student leaders).
+Dedicated meetings can also take place in this time.
+Typically a girl, in a week, will have one session with her tutor teacher, a house meeting, attend a pupil assembly (all pupils meet for a session run by school student leaders) and vertical leadership meeting.
 This is a favourite time for many.